C10-Ghibli-s/FE-Studio-Ghibli-Tracker/README.md

-## Config-environment <a name="Config-environment"></a>
+## ⚙Config-environment <a name="Config-environment"></a>

-This is custom environment using react.
+This is custom environment configured from scratch using **Webpack** and **React.js**, we decided this to optimize the load of the frontend.

 ### Built With

-These are the technologies we used to build this project.
+These are the technologies and libraries we used to build this project.

 - React.js
+- Webpack
+- Linter
+- Formik
+- SASS
 <!-- GETTING STARTED -->

 ### Getting Started